 How To Brush a Dog’s Teeth?

 Bad bacteria are eliminated at each brushing which should occur daily or a couple of times a week.
-Tartar takes more time to arrive in some dogs but is very fast to build up with some others; a daily or weekly brushing will fight tartar and plaque build up.
+Tartar takes more time to arrive in some dogs but is very fast to build up with some others; a daily or weekly brushing will fight tartar and plaque build-up.
 Adjust the frequency once you figure out if your dog is lucky or not with tartar.

-For those who hate reading, this is a great video teaching you how to brush your dog’s teeth using one of our recommended best dog toothpastes below.
+For those who hate reading, this is a great video teaching you how to brush your dog’s teeth using one of our recommended best dog toothpaste below.
 If you are feeling overwhelmed you can use a brushless dog toothpaste or a tartar control spray instead.

 Important points to remember when using a canine toothpaste to brush your dog’s teeth:

-- Dog toothpastes do not foam!
+- Dog toothpaste does not foam!

 - Fluoride and foaming agents are toxic for dogs

 - Never, ever use human toothpaste for your pets

 - Over 90 percent of the tartar is on the outside of the teeth